U.S. House plans Friday vote on bill key to Pacific trade pact

 Amid the infighting over the trade bills that could continue right up until Friday’s votes, many lawmakers were more focused on Thursday’s annual congressional baseball game, a charity fundraiser that will stop work in Congress that night.

-Additional reporting by David Lawder and Susan Cornwell; Editing by Jonathan Oatis and Ken Wills
+Additional reporting by Susan Cornwell; Editing by Jonathan Oatis and Ken Wills